Fred J. Hart (businessman)

-Fred J. Hart (August 20, 1888 – March 29, 1976) born in Tacoma, Washington was an American alternative medicine practitioner, farmer and businessman.
+Fred J. Hart (August 20, 1888 – March 29, 1975) was an American alternative medicine practitioner, farmer and businessman.
 Hart owned KQW AM in San Jose, CA. He was active in the field of radionics, was president of the Electronic Medical Foundation until the American Medical Association and Food and Drug Administration shut the Foundation down for false medical claims.
 Hart then established the National Health Federation (NHF) in 1955 advocating for "health freedom", which critics say "has little interest in scientifically recognized methods".
 The AMA called Hart a quack and his treatment quackery, a claim that Hart himself used with pride.

 Early life and education

-He was one of seven children born and raised in Tacoma, Washington.
+Hart was one of seven children born and raised in Tacoma, Washington.
 He graduated from McMinnville College (now called Linfield University) in McMinnville, Oregon.

 Career

 Before 1913, Hart had managed the Washington branch of the Puyallup and Sumner Fruit Growers' association and was advocating for using some of the same procedures for opening a cannery in Terra Bella, California.
 The Terra Bella cannery opened in 1913 with Hart elected as its first manager.
 In 1925 Hart relocated from the Salinas Valley to San Jose, California "for the health of his daughter" but building apartment buildings in Salinas, California.
 By 1938 Hart was back living in Salinas and serving on the Monterey County Farm Bureau.
 Advising Monterey County to adopt a $165,000 bond to purchase land in Fort Ord, California, in 1940 based on his experience as a farmer and land owner that the property will be worth more later, and will help the war effort and the Army bringing over 2,000 families to the area who will purchase the agriculture of the area.
 In 1940, Hart was elected the president of the Salinas YMCA.

 His obituary says he was a "founder of the California Farm Bureau, the Monterey County Farm Bureau and the American Farm Bureau Federation and published a group of newspapers for farm bureau members".
 One newsletter was called Farm Bureau Monthly.
-A 1944 paid advertisement when Hart was running for a state Congressperson position stated that Hart "became publisher of 42 agricultural magazines in this state.
+A 1944 paid advertisement when Hart was running for a congressional seat stated that Hart "became publisher of 42 agricultural magazines in this state.
 As a member of the executive committee of the California Farm Bureau federation, he helped promote bulk handling of grain in California, with the result that four bulk handling elevators were constructed, one of them in Salinas.
 He helped organize the Growers' Tariff league which was responsible for securing tariffs on California fruits and nuts, on which tariffs had been removed by a Democratic administration."